SJ23 Tech Tip D15, (Updated 2026-01-31) Bob Schimmel.

 - If this valve is plugged so it can't suck, the engine can't start due to having too rich fuel mixture.

-REPLACE REED VALVES (future) - Reed valves in a 2 cycle outboard are installed directly behind the carburetor.
+POWER HEAD REED VALVES (future) - Reed valves in a 2 cycle outboard are installed directly behind the carburetor.
 They are essentially a one way air valve to let combustion air in, but NOT out.
 It is absolutely necessary they close air tight when the piston compresses air on the downward stroke against the closed reeds.
 As the piston reaches the bottom of its stroke it opens the intake port and all that compressed air in the crankcase rushes into the cylinder for the power stroke.
 This guy gives an excellent description of the operation of reed valves.
 Pay attention to his description of the operation at the end.
 With time reed valves fatigue (leak) so they no longer close to seal tight.
 A worse case scenario would be gas droplets expelled from the carburetor, hence the reason why the throat is wet.
 A reed valve can also stick open, crack or break with similar symptoms.
 Good reed valves provide quick starting, strong acceleration, smooth power throughout the RPM range with optimum fuel economy for the long distance user.

 Carbon fibre or fibreglass reeds generally improve the performance over stainless steel reeds.
 If one breaks, the loose part shouldn't damage the internal workings of the engine as a part of a SS reed might.
 Tighten the reed stop screw by hand to prevent over torquing against the cage (.75 ft lbs).
 Doing so could distort the reeds and the air flow, especially if a reed extends over the edge of the cage.
 Use a dab of Locktite (blue) on the thread to ensure it doesn't loosen to damage internal engine works.